Usage¶

 json_dir = ~/json

-# If True, compile CPython is debug mode (LTO and PGO disabled),
+# If True, compile CPython in debug mode (LTO and PGO disabled),

 # run benchmarks with --debug-single-sample, and disable upload.